 Clear Spring Health’s two-star Part D plan allows you to pick up prescriptions from nearly any pharmacy.
 Patients pay $16.60 for the monthly premium.
 Coverage begins after paying the $480 deductible.

 United Healthcare is also a popular option.
-Patients pay $29.30 per month and have a relatively low $310 deductible.
-The plan’s four-star rating indicates high satisfaction.
+Patients pay $29.30 monthly and have a relatively low $310 deductible, and the plan’s four-star rating indicates high satisfaction.

 |Clear Spring Health||$16.60||$480||2|

 Medicare Special Needs Plans (SNPs) are a type of Medicare plan that tailors coverage to disabled individuals or those with chronic conditions.
 These plans aren’t available everywhere and must meet specific eligibility requirements.